 Get outdoors for night time sledging of course.
 Two and a half hours of it to be precise!

 Caroline poised at the top of a steep hill..
 (Phone pictures poor – it was about the fun not the photos – so action shots impossible!)

 My brother-in-law, an avid though somewhat frustrated adventurer, bushcrafter and all round mountain man, loaded a sledge with wood, cooking equipment and a bottle of Baileys.
-Three generations of family headed for the hills, aged 8 to 76, with Wild Grandma and Gump as excited as anyone!
+Head torches were lit and three generations of family headed for the hills, aged 8 to 76, with Wild Grandma and Gump as excited as anyone!

 I occasionally feel sorry for Caroline in a world of grown-ups but this night it was hard to tell who was older than whom, proving that real kids of wild come in all ages!!

 We crumped in the dark through glittering snow, slithered on black ice, puffed up the hill and admired stunning Vale of Evesham views and Broadway‘s distant sparkling Christmas lights.
 The moon was almost full, in a velvety clear night sky.
 It couldn’t have been more Christmassy, nor more perfect.